Gleoman/Makers-cloud-engineer-exercise/README.md

 ## **Deployment**

-The website is deployed on the Heroku platform.
+The website is deployed on the Heroku platform at https://eg-ft-tech-test.herokuapp.com/.

 ---